ebradley12/Band-Camp-Tracker/README.md

 1. **Dashboard**:
     Real-time visualisation of sales and trends.
-    Dynamic filters to explore genres, artists, and regions.
+    Dynamic filters to explore genres, artists, and countries.

 2. **PDF Reports**:
     Automated daily summaries of key metrics.

 3. **Alerts**:
-    Notifications for trending genres and artists.
+    Notifications for current trending genres and artists.

 ---